GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.rst

    (:math:`10m^2`, :math:`20m^2` and :math:`60m^2`)

--  have a naming convention that was non-negative, removing the need for plus and minus symbols that can be problematic for some applications
+-  have a naming convention that was non-negative, removing the need for plus and minus symbols that can be problematic for some software applications

 The tile size is defined as :math:`96km^2`.
-For Landsat, this will result in a raster size of :math:`3200*3200` pixels of :math:`30m^2`.
-For Sentinel-2, this will result in a raster size of :math:`9600*9600` pixels of :math:`10m^2`.
+For Landsat, this will result in a raster size of :math:`3200 \times 3200 pixels` of :math:`30m^2`.
+For Sentinel-2, this will result in a raster size of :math:`9600 \times 9600 pixels` of :math:`10m^2`.

 For compatibility with file system and web access tools and protocols, the grid has been defined to be non-negative, with the x00,y00 cell